lucidm/lcdi2c/README.md

 * Connect LCD to I2C interface on machine you'd like to test.

 * After successfully making proof application, you can run "proof" executable.
-Application expects three numbers as arguments, I2C bus number, address of the device and LCD organization of connected LCD.
+Application expects three numbers as arguments, I2C bus number, address of the device and organization of connected LCD.
 You can call proof without parameters to display help and description how to set proper organization of LCD.
       Bus number depends on machine your LCD is connected to, some have more than one bus, other have